 A skilled facilitator, Lucas lead an adult devotional chanting workshop at the Ignatius Retreat Centre with singer/harpist Shannon Kingsbury and instrumental workshops at Hillside Music Festival and The Groove Yoga Festival.
 Equally at ease in academic circles, Lucas presented some of his research ideas at an International Community Music Conference in Waterloo.
 The Age of Majority Singers performed one of Lucas' chants in 4 part harmony accompanied by kora with the audience singing the chorus along with the choir.

-Lucas has extensive experience accompanying yoga classes for various teachers and studios including: Lana Sugarman, Jaimee Horn, Ruby Knafo, Heather Elson and had the rare opportunity to accompany a class of Tracey Soghrati at a Yoga Retreat.
+Lucas has extensive experience accompanying yoga classes for various teachers including: Lana Sugarman, Jaimee Horn, Ruby Knafo, Heather Elson, Tracey Soghrati and Rachel McGarry.
 He has also been a musical advisor for Mindfulness Without Borders and participated in several Vipassana retreats.